nimamahmoudi/ECE422-Proj2-StartKit/README.md

     $ pip install requirements.txt
     ```

-7. Then follow the instructions in the  with one user who sends a request, wait for response, when received the
+7. Then follow the instructions in the `ddsl_load_tester` folder with one user who sends a request, waits for response, when received the
-    response would think for one second, and then send another request.
+    response would think for some time, and then send another request.
 This cycle goes on as long as the client
     program is running.
     ```bash
     $ ddsl_locust --host=http://MASTER_NODE_IP:8000 -f locustfile.py